root-project/web/manual/trees/index.md

 _AutoFlush_

 The tree can flush its data (i.e. its baskets) to file when reaching a given cluster size, thus closing the cluster.
-By default this happens every 30MB.
+By default this happens approximatively every 30MB of compressed data.
 The size can be adjusted using using [TTree::SetAutoFlush()](https://root.cern/doc/master/classTTree.html#ad4c7c7d70caf5657104832bcfbd83a9f){:target="_blank"}.

 _AutoSave_

 The tree can write a header update to file after it has collected a certain data size in baskets (by default, 300MB).
-If your program crashes, you can recover the ROOT file and the tree entries since the last autosave.
+If your program crashes, you can recover the tree and its baskets written before the last autosave.

 You can adjust the threshold (in bytes or entries) using [TTree::SetAutoSave()](https://root.cern/doc/master/classTTree.html#a76259576b0094536ad084cde665c13a8){:target="_blank"}.